 Chances are, at least one of your guests will arrive 30 minutes early.
 Rather than stressing about having everything ready, reserve a few simple tasks that people can help with, such as filling the breadbasket or pouring water.

 Yes, someone will spill red wine on a white shirt.
 For that, plus other guaranteed messes, stock cotton cloths, dish soap, white vinegar (for coffee stains), and pretreat sticks (like Tide to Go).
 See our complete stain removal guide here—you might even want to print it out!

 Just realized that you have store-bought dried basil in your pantry, but you’re lacking the “fresh sprigs of basil” your recipe requests?
 Don’t fret—and don’t run to the store.
 Instead, just use this substitution: 1 teaspoon of dried herbs for one tablespoon of fresh herbs.

-Our test kitchen warns: Don't place your thermometer too close to the bone—it won’t read correctly.
+Always, always use a meat thermometer to test your turkey's doneness.
+Don't place your thermometer too close to the bone—it won’t read correctly.
 Instead, slide it into the thigh horizontally until it taps the bone and look for the magic number: 165° F.

 15Chill Wine Quickly.